Kirsten Flipkens: Early life

-Junior career
+Juniors

 In 2001, Flipkens won the bronze medal at the European Youth Olympic Festival in Murcia, Spain.

 In 2002, Flipkens and Elke Clijsters won the US Open girls' doubles title, beating Shadisha Robsinon and Tory Zawacki in the final with 6–1, 6–3.

 In 2003, Flipkens won the Wimbledon Championships in girls' singles, beating Anna Chakvetadze 6–4, 3–6, 6–3 and the US Open in girls' singles, defeating Michaëlla Krajicek, 6–3, 7–5.
 Following her two wins in two major juniors events, Flipkens was selected to join the Belgium Fed Cup team for the 2003 Fed Cup's semifinal opposing the United States.
 She played her first Fed Cup match against then WTA No. 17, Meghann Shaughnessy and lost 7–6, 6–7, 7–9.
 She finished 2003 as world No. 1 of the junior rankings in both singles and doubles.
 At the end of the year, she was awarded Best Belgian Talent and named ITF Junior World Champion.